Skip to content

 Lewis Banks··6 min read

 Serviced apartments and short-lets sit in an awkward marketing position.
-They compete with hotels on the upper end and with Airbnb and traditional lettings on the lower end.
+They compete with hotels at the top end.
+They compete with Airbnb and traditional lettings at the lower end.
 The audience is fragmented: corporate relocations, business travellers, leisure visitors, families on extended stays, and locals between homes.
 Each segment has different decision criteria and different marketing channels.
-The operators that get this right run profitable, well-occupied portfolios.
-The operators that get it wrong burn marketing budget on the wrong channels and never quite figure out who their customer actually is.
+Operators who get this right run profitable, well-occupied portfolios.
+Operators who get it wrong burn budget on the wrong channels.
+They never quite work out who their customer is.

 This post covers the practical playbook for marketing serviced apartments and short-lets in London.